Alniaria alnifolia

-Alniaria alnifolia (syns.
-Sorbus alnifolia and Aria alnifolia), also called alder-leafed whitebeam, Korean whitebeam, or Korean mountain ash, 水榆花楸 (shui yu hua qiu, water elm rowan), is a species of whitebeam native to eastern Asia in eastern and northern China, Taiwan, Korea and Japan.
+Alniaria alnifolia (syn.
+Micromeles alnifolia, Sorbus alnifolia and Aria alnifolia), also called alder-leafed whitebeam or Korean whitebeam, is a species of whitebeam native to eastern Asia in eastern and northern China, Taiwan, Korea and Japan.
+Long treated in a wide interpretation of Sorbus, it was first moved to Alniaria in 2018, and more recently with the other species in this genus merged into Micromeles in 2023; this latest revision has now been accepted by the Plants of the World Online database.

 Description

-Alniaria alnifolia is a medium-sized deciduous tree growing to 10–20 m tall with a trunk up to 30 cm diameter and grey bark; the crown is columnar or conic in young trees, becoming rounded with age, with branches angled upwards, and slender shoots.
-The leaves are green above, and thinly hairy with white hairs beneath, 5–10 cm long and 3–6 cm broad, simple, usually unlobed (but see varieties, below), broadest near the base, with serrated margins and an acute apex.
+Alniaria alnifolia is a medium-sized deciduous tree growing to tall with a trunk up to diameter and grey bark; the crown is columnar or conic in young trees, becoming rounded with age, with branches angled upwards, and slender shoots.
+The leaves are green above, and thinly hairy with white hairs beneath, long and broad, simple, usually unlobed (but see varieties, below), broadest near the base, with serrated margins and an acute apex.
 The autumn colour is orange-pink to red.
 The flowers are 10–18 mm diameter, with five white petals and 20 yellowish-white stamens; they are produced in corymbs 4–8 cm diameter in late spring.
 The fruit is a globose pome 8–15 mm diameter, bright red, with a dimple at the apex; they are mature in mid autumn.

-It has sometimes been placed in a separate genus of its own as Micromeles alnifolia, differing from other whitebeams in the deciduous sepals on the fruit (persistent in other whitebeams), but genetic evidence places it close to Sorbus aria.